-Biden and first lady pay respects to Queen Elizabeth II at Westminster Hall
+Biden and First Lady pay respects to Queen Elizabeth II at Westminster Hall

+Biden says ‘world is better for’ Queen Elizabeth as he and First Lady pay their respects in London

-The president will also attend the Queen’s official funeral.
+The president will also attend the Queen’s official funeral

 President Joe Biden and First Lady Jill Biden paid tribute at Queen Elizabeth II’s coffin at Westminster Hall on Sunday as part of his trip to pay his respects to the late monarch.

 Mr Biden arrived in London earlier this week to pay tribute to the Queen as part of a series of events.
-Shortly afterward, Mr Biden will sign the condolence book for the late monarch, died last Thursday.
-They will then attend a reception at Buckingham Palace.
+Shortly afterward, Mr Biden signed the condolence book for the late monarch, who died last Thursday.
+They were then attending a reception at Buckingham Palace.

+“The world is better for her,” Mr Biden said, saying she was “decent, honorable and all about service.”

+He said: “She was the same in person as her image.
+Decent, honourable and all about service.
+Our hearts go out to the Royal family, King Charles and all of the family.
+It's a loss that leaves a giant hole and sometimes you think you'll never overcome it.”

 On Monday, the president and Dr Biden will attend the state funeral before departing for the White House.